-Assisted Voluntary Return and Reintegration for Victims of Trafficking and Foreign Citizens in Prostitution in Sweden (AVRRTiPP-SWE IV)
+Assisted Voluntary Return and Reintegration for Victims of Trafficking and Foreign Citizens in Prostitution in Sweden (AVRRTiPP-SWE V)

 Since 2012 the AVRRTiPP-SWE programme has provided assistance to migrants who are exposed to trafficking in human beings and/or to prostitution in Sweden.
 The programme supports both EU nationals and third country nationals.

 Until the end of 2017 the programme was funded by the County Administrative Board of Stockholm who held the national mandate to coordinate counter-trafficking activities in Sweden.
 Since the beginning of 2018, this mandate has been transferred to the newly established Swedish Gender Equality Agency, which also acts as the new donor of IOM AVRRTiPP-SWE programme.
-Potential beneficiaries are identified by the programme’s Swedish counterparts in cooperation with IOM Finland.
+Potential beneficiaries are identified by Swedish regional anti-trafficking coordinators in cooperation with IOM Finland.

 Through the programme IOM Finland supports Swedish regional anti-trafficking coordinators, different authorities, and NGOs in planning and arranging assisted voluntary return and reintegration (AVRR) in a safe, humane and sustainable manner.
 The support includes